MonolithInd/suicideCrypt/README.md

 **5.1.1 Volume Creation:**

-suicidecrypt is run from the command line and in abcense of any switches prints it's usage summary.:
+suicidecrypt is run from the command line and with -h or --help prints it's usage summary.:

     root@crypt-test:# suicideCrypt -h